MicrosoftDocs/data-api-builder-docs/data-api-builder/relationships.md

 inner join dbo.authors a on ba.author_id = a.id
 ```

-with the provided configuration DAB will now be able to understand GraphQL like the following:
+With the provided configuration DAB will now be able to understand GraphQL like the following:

 ```graphql
 {